AlexanderLindholt/TextPlus/documentation/fine-control/full-iteration.md

 # Full iteration

-It's pretty simple to iterate through the text.\
+It’s pretty simple to iterate through the text.\
 Just make sure you respect sorting.

 ## Simple way

-It's clean and easy to use the `GetCharacters` function, which will iterate through _all_ characters.\
+It’s clean and easy to use the `GetCharacters` function, which will iterate through _all_ characters.\
 This function is optimized and respects all sorting.

 You can simply iterate through the characters like this: